kernowork/Samples/README.md

 * greater/equal 13 percent and less/equal 19 percent = 'Surely you can do better than that...'
 * greater than 19 percent = 'Thank you so much!'

 NOTE: LMS doesn't support Lightning Communities.

+## Tip Calculator PubSub and Tip Reaction PubSub

+Same as the LMS version pair, but use the pubsub module to communicate